CLI

 Exit codes: 0 success; 2 run not found; 10 internal error.

-The output file is a JSON object containing schema_version, source_run_id, summary metrics, tool_path, tool_call_counts, llm_models_used, event_type_sequence, and final_status.
+The output file is a JSON object containing schema_version, source_run_id (the resolved OTel trace ID), summary metrics, tool_path, tool_call_counts, llm_models_used, event_type_sequence, and final_status.
 Check it into version control to share the baseline with your team.

 Asserts that a completed run meets behavioral policy checks.
 Returns exit code 0 when all checks pass and 1 when any check fails, making it suitable for CI gates.